HaiTuyen/Devops-projects-for-self-study/Setup A Static Website Using Nginx/README.md

-# Setup A Static Website Using Niginx Project
+# Setup A Static Website Using Niginx

 This project marks my inaugural self-guided DevOps project, encompassing a step-by-step process for establishing a website.
 The project entails: